-How Much Will a Fixed Fee Divorce and Fixed Fee Consent Order Cost?
+How Much Does a Fixed Fee Divorce and Fixed Fee Consent Order Cost?

-The costs for a Fixed Fee Divorce are £600.
+The cost for a Fixed Fee Divorce is £600.

 To deal with your Consent Order it will cost £900.
-The Court Fee is £50, so the overall costs are £950.
+The Court Fee is £50, so the overall cost is £950.

-It’s become more and more common for separating couples to agree to share these costs.
+It’s become more and more common for couples getting divorced to share the divorce costs.